David Eastman (wrongful conviction)

 David Harold Eastman is a former public servant from Canberra, Australia.
 In 1995, he was wrongfully convicted of the murder of Australian Federal Police Assistant Commissioner Colin Winchester and was sentenced to life imprisonment without parole.
 A 2014 judicial inquiry recommended the sentence be quashed and he should be pardoned.
 On 22 August of the same year, the Supreme Court of the Australian Capital Territory quashed the conviction, released Eastman from prison, and ordered a retrial.

 Eastman sought leave to the High Court to appeal against the decision for a retrial.
 His appeal was unsuccessful, and a retrial commenced on 18 June 2018.
 On 22 November 2018, the jury in the retrial found Eastman not guilty of murder.
 Eastman, who had served 19 years in custody, was awarded A$7 million in compensation in October 2019.

 Early life and background

 Eastman's father, Allan Eastman who died in 1987, worked at the Australian Department of Foreign Affairs and had several overseas postings in ambassadorial roles.
-As a child, Eastman frequently moved house due to his father's overseas postings.
+Eastman was born in 1945 and as a child he frequently moved house due to his father's overseas postings.
 Eastman has one younger sister and two older twin sisters.
 Eastman was very successful at Canberra Grammar School where he was dux, and he went to the University of Sydney at the age of 16.
 When he was 21 he started seeing a psychiatrist because he was "feeling lonely and miserable and not getting on with people".

 In 1986, Eastman's mother requested a restraining order on Eastman after he threatened her life while trying to break down her front door.